corda/cordapp-template-kotlin/README.md

 **Unix:**

-     sh runnodes --log-to-console --logging-level=DEBUG
+     ./runnodes --log-to-console --logging-level=DEBUG

 **Windows:**

     runnodes.bat --log-to-console --logging-level=DEBUG

-You should now have four Corda nodes running on your machine serving the template.
+You should now have three Corda nodes running on your machine serving the template.

 When the nodes have booted up, you should see a message like the following